briandrum/codes.forchagrin.com/_articles/article-xi-amendments-to-charter.md

 ## Section XI-1: Procedure

-The Charter may be amended as provided by Article XVIII, Section 9, of the Constitution of Ohio by the submission of the proposed amendments to the electors of the Municipality.
+The Charter may be amended as provided by [Article XVIII, Section 9][OC 18.9], of the Constitution of Ohio by the submission of the proposed amendments to the electors of the Municipality.

 If any such amendment is approved by a majority of the electors voting thereon,